1 Research Purpose

 Before writing your first line of code, it’s crucial to have a clear understanding of what you’re trying to achieve—specifically, the purpose of your research.
 This clarity will not only help you reach your desired outcomes more efficiently but will also be invaluable when collaborating with others.
 Being able to explain your goals effectively ensures everyone is aligned and working toward the same objective.

+In research, your goal is to improve the status quo, whether by filling a knowledge gap or developing a new method, material, or process with better properties.
 Most research questions can be categorized into four broad groups, each associated with a specific type of analytics approach (Figure 1.1).

 Figure 1.1: Descriptive, diagnostic, predictive, and prescriptive analytics, with increasing computational complexity and need to write custom code.